recose/api-docs/reco-api-v3.md

 ## Send with metadata

-It is possible to send metadata with the invites.
-E.g to categorize the reviews later on.
+It is possible to send metadata with the invites e.g to categorize the reviews later on.

 ```
 {